 Motor neurones

-Motor neurones carry nerve impulses from the CNS to an effector (e.g. a muscle or gland) which will bring about the response.
+Motor neurones transmit nerve impulses from the CNS to an effector (e.g. a muscle or gland) which will bring about the response.
 The cell body is found at the start of the neurone and has many short dendrites branching off it to receive impulses from relay neurones.
-It has one long axon ending in the axon terminal, which connects to the effector via synapses.
+It has one long axon ending in the axon terminal, which connects to the effector.

 Resting potential

-When a neurone is not stimulated the cell membrane is polarised, which means that the outside of the cell is more positively charged than the inside.
+When a neurone is not stimulated the membrane is polarised, which means that the outside of the cell is more positively charged than the inside.
 This is due to the movement of positive ions across the membrane.
 Sodium (Na+) ions are pumped out of the neurone by active transport using sodium-potassium pumps.
-The Na+ ions cannot diffuse back into the neurone because the sodium ion channel proteins are closed, so an electrochemical gradient of sodium ions is maintained.
-However, the potassium (K+) ions which are pumped into the neurone (by the sodium-potassium pump) are able to diffuse back out of the neurone through potassium ion channel proteins (facilitated diffusion) down the concentration gradient.
-We could say that the membrane is permeable to K+ ions but impermeable to Na+ ions when in the resting state.
+The Na+ ions cannot diffuse back into the neurone because the voltage-gated sodium ion channel proteins are closed, so an electrochemical gradient of sodium ions is maintained.
+However, the potassium (K+) ions which are pumped into the neurone (also by active transport using the sodium-potassium pump) are able to diffuse back out of the neurone through potassium ion channel proteins (facilitated diffusion) down the electrochemical gradient.
+We say that the membrane is more permeable to K+ ions than Na+ ions when in the resting state.
 During action potential that all changes – we will take a look at action potential in the next article.
-The voltage across the neurone cell membrane during at resting potential is -70mV.
+The potential difference across the neurone cell-surface membrane during at resting potential is -70mV.

 Summary

-• Sensory neurones carry nerve impulses from receptors to relay neurones.
+- Sensory neurones transmit nerve impulses from receptors to the CNS.

-• Motor neurones carry nerve impulses from relay neurones to effectors.
+- Motor neurones transmit nerve impulses from the CNS to effectors.

-• Resting potential is maintained by active transport of sodium and potassium ions, and diffusion of potassium ions.
-The voltage across the cell membrane is -70mV.
+- Resting potential is maintained by active transport of sodium and potassium ions, and a difference in membrane permeability to sodium and potassium ions.
+The potential difference across the cell membrane is -70mV.